AmishKakka/Document-Summarizer/README.md

 # **Pointers**
 1. The idea is to implement Retreival-Augmented Generation (RAG) and the power of LLMs to generate relevant text.
 2. To store the embeddings of the documents, ChromaDB is used and accessed using the LangChain library.
-3. You can upload only mutiple document at a time and query any document.
+3. You can upload only mutiple documents at a time and query any document.